-If you finished the race in 2019, you've automatically qualified.
+If you finished the race in 2019 or 2020, you've automatically qualified.
 If your race result is for a different distance, don't hesitate to ask!

 We do reserve the right to cancel your registration (with a refund, of course) if we can't find evidence you've met the qualification standard.